unifiedstreaming/fmp4-ingest/ingest_spec.md

 * StreamID = "/" Streams(URI_SAFE_IDENTIFIER)"

 In this PostURL the server address is typically the hostname or IP address of the media processing entity and the presentation path is the path to the specific media function instance.
 The identifier, Event ID and stream ID are used to signal the stream and can be generated by various means such as by the system administrator, by the live encoder of by the control plane of the cloud setting, or manually by assigning a number to a stream or service.
-The payload and content of the media ingest stream in the long running post operation is a fragmentedMP4stream defined using the RFC 5234 ANB [9] as follows.
+The payload and content of the media ingest stream in the long running post operation is a fragmentedMP4stream defined using the IETF RFC 5234 ANB [14] as follows.

 * fragmentedMP4stream = HeaderBoxes Fragments
 * HeaderBoxes = FileType Moov